 The PeopleSoft HCM/FIN 9.2 Upgrade project is a collaboration between CU's system administration and campus personnel to enhance and update many aspects of the university’s business operations.
-When the project goes live in November 2015, employees who regularly use both systems will have access to new online features, functions and enhancements to help them consolidate tasks and find support.
+When the project goes live late 2015, employees who regularly use both systems will have access to new online features, functions and enhancements to help them consolidate tasks and find support.

 As part of the upgrade, the HR system's name will change from HRMS to Human Capital Management (HCM).

 CU is working with campus users to gather feedback during various stages of the upgrade project to ensure the new HCM system best serve employees' needs.
 These groups will be critical to a successful implementation.

 CU's current HRMS and Finance systems have not been updated in several years.
 As a result, we have missed out on functionalities that will help the university be more effective.
 This upgrade brings systems up to date and lays the foundation for future enhancements.

 Employees can find information about the full Elevate project by visiting the Elevate project homepage .